 The Center for Instruction & Technology hosts workshops and presentations throughout the year to provide faculty development on instruction and learning technology topics.
 The goal of these sessions is to educate, inform, and inspire faculty on how today's learning environments can be enhanced through technology.
 Please visit http://www.ccri.edu/it/cit/resources/cit-events/ for their event schedule or to arrange for a one-on-one consultation.

 The Offices of Student Services and Human Resources are offering a special training program to help you understand and manage disruptive and potentially violent behavior in the classroom.
 With a population that is increasingly stressed by economic conditions, increasingly demanding, insistent on instant solutions and less aware of the educational process, there has been a steady increase in the number of incidents of inappropriate classroom behavior reported.
 CCRI is certainly not alone in facing these challenges, but CCRI does have a training program to help you recognize a potentially dangerous situation and show you how mitigate the chances of a violent event happening in your classroom.
 This 90-minute session will help you understand the causes of violence, how to identify potential problems and when and how to involve the college in the matter.

-Our supervisors are faced with the every day responsibility of effectively managing their employees.
-Managing Performance Expectations - Training Managerial Challenges into Positive Results is a training program developed by the Department of Administration to train all levels of managers on how to identify and communicate performance expectations to their subordinates and to turn those managerial challenges into positive results.
+Our supervisors are faced with the everyday responsibility of effectively managing their employees.
+Managing Performance Expectations - Turning Managerial Challenges into Positive Results is a training program developed by the Department of Administration to train all levels of managers on how to identify and communicate performance expectations to their subordinates and to turn those managerial challenges into positive results.
 Our goal is to train and assist our managers in solving problem behavior while focusing on respect and responsibility.